sfluhrer/ikev2-mldsa-support/draft-sfluhrer-ipsecme-ikev2-mldsa.md

 ## Initial Negotiation

 Both sides will need to inform the other that they implement ML-DSA signatures.
-To do so, they will use the [RFC9593] mechanism to specify support for ML-DSA signatures, using the Multi-octet Announcement, with the following Algorithm Idenfifiers:
+To do so, they will use the [RFC9593] mechanism to specify support for ML-DSA signatures, using the Multi-octet Announcement, with the following Algorithm Idenfifiers (in hex):

 * ML-DSA-44 -> `30 0b 06 09 60 86 48 01 65 03 04 03 11`
 * ML-DSA-65 -> `30 0b 06 09 60 86 48 01 65 03 04 03 12`